miguelperez94/heterogeneity_metro_areas_us/README.md

 ## To see the webpage related to this project

-You can see the webpage related to this project in this [link](https://heterogeneitymsaunitedstates.netlify.app/).
+The webpage for this project is available at this [link](https://heterogeneitymsaunitedstates.netlify.app/).

-If by any chance that link doesn't work, you can run the webpage by going to the directory "www", then run the command "python -m http.server", and then open "http://localhost:8000" in your browser.
+If by any chance the link doesn't work, you can run the webpage by going to the directory "www", then run the command "python -m http.server", and then open "http://localhost:8000" in your browser.
 The base webpage should look like the image provided above in this file.